-Spring is here, and the cooling season is quickly approaching.
-Pools that have been out of commission after our very cold winter are likely to stay that way unless we turn the heat on.
+SPRING IS HERE, and the cooling season is quickly approaching.
+Pools that have been out of commission for the winter are likely to stay that way unless we turn the heat on.
 That can get expensive.

 Stop for a moment and think of how many blow dryers, computers, cooking appliances, lights and people there are in your home that add to the cooling load.
 These are all a potential source of energy that can provide domestic hot water and be used to heat spas and pools.
 With standard air source heat pumps or air conditioners, the heat generated inside your home typically goes out the return air ductwork and ultimately is exhausted through outside air exchange.